mmuratarat/mmuratarat.github.io/_posts/2020-01-25-multilabel_classification_metrics.md.md

                    [0,0,0]])
 {% endhighlight %}

-There are multiple metrics to be used.
+There are multiple example-based metrics to be used.
 We will look at couple of them below.

 * Exact Match Ratio
   One trivial way around would just to ignore partially correct (consider them incorrect) and extend the *accuracy* used in single label case for multi-label prediction.